thecognicode/thecognicode.github.io/_portfolio/portfolio-1.md

 collection: portfolio
 ---

-I created a bilingual chatbot using the Rasa framework to help users practice English and Russian sentence structure.
-The bot guides users in building grammatically correct sentences by offering feedback on word order—one of the trickiest aspects for language learners.
-It’s designed as an interactive tool to make learning more intuitive and engaging, especially for those struggling with syntax in either language.
-No machine translation—just real-time dialogue and smart suggestions based on rule-based NLP and linguistic analysis.
+I created this bot to make practicing English-to-Russian vocabulary easier and more encouraging for learners at any level.
+The idea is simple: the bot gives you an English word, and you try to translate it into Russian.
+If you get it right, it lets you know and moves on.
+If not, it gently corrects you and gives you a chance to learn from the mistake.
+My goal was to create a tool that helps people build their vocabulary, stay motivated, and practice regularly—without stress or pressure.
 The code for this project can be found [here](https://github.com/thecognicode/Rasa-EN-RU-chatbot).